hth-buaa/scDEDM2/README.md

 ### Data Requirements
 To use scDEDM, you need:
-1. **Paired scRNA-seq and scATAC-seq data**: Both datasets must have identical cell names.
+1. **Cell-matched scRNA-seq and scATAC-seq data**: Both datasets must have identical cell names.
 2. **Cell type annotations**: A metadata column named `seurat_annotations` in both Seurat objects, containing matching cell type labels for each cell.
 3. **scATAC-seq fragment file**: A `_fragments.tsv.gz` file and its corresponding `.tbi` index file (required for Signac-based analysis).